AffekeNommu/TemperatureThing/README.md

 My installation's readings are available at http://imgood.ruok.org if you would like to see.

+The website files are:
+index.php which is the start page.
+It displays today's readings from midnight in 15 minute intervals. month.html which is the form for selecting the month you want to review. month.php is called by the form action and displays the min and max each day for the selected month. inserto.php is the page the arduino uses to load the MySQL with readings.

+Assumption is that you have the MySQL installation on your webserver.

 First full system project in Arduino and also first sharing on github.